MEMBERSHIP AND RESPONSIBILITIES

 The remuneration of the Non-Executive Directors is approved by the Board.

 The members of the Nomination Committee (the 'Committee') are C P McCann (Chairman), R P Byrne, R B Hynes and J J Kennedy.
-A majority of the Committee's members cannot be considered independent under the UK code.
+A majority of the Committee's members cannot be considered independent.
 However, considering the size of the Board, a 50:50 split is considered appropriate by the Board.
 The terms of reference of the Committee, which are available on request from the Company Secretary, are to evaluate the balance of skills, knowledge and experience of the Board, to consider the need for any new or additional appointments, where necessary to prepare a list of potential candidates and forward the names of potential candidates to the Board for its consideration and, if appropriate, approval.

 The Committee regularly assesses the Board composition, the Board members and the various Board roles and concluded that no additional appointments are required at this time.
 The Committee has further examined the Group succession plans and concluded that they are appropriate.